Last updated: September 2022

 The Corporate Officer of the House of Commons (the Clerk of the House) is the Controller of any personal data processed as described in this Privacy Notice.

-The data controller for the House of Commons is the Clerk of the House.
+The House of Commons Data Protection Officer is the Head of Information Compliance.